They won’t ever be hiring me as a title writer.

 I have never seen a ski hill empty midday so I had to document it.

-After attempting to ski for an hour and a half, we all emptied into the ski return and the man in there said we could go tubing for free.
+After attempting to ski for an hour and a half, we all emptied into the ski return and the man in there said we could go tubing for free because he saw all of us ski and felt sorry for us.

 This is what I love about small resorts like these, the personalized service was amazing.